pointel-com-br/www.pointel/public/pibook/Matemática Básica e Aplicada - Frações, Razão e Proporção.md

 4 4

-Logo, a quantia não financiada do valor restante após a entrada, que corresponde à parcela final, corresponde a:
+Logo, a quantia não financiada do valor restante após a entrada, que corresponde à parcela final,corresponde a:

 1 2